 Bring your computer in and we will carry out the service and then contact you when it’s ready for collection.

-Sorry but this service is not available on-site, please choose from either our bring-in or pick-up services instead.
+Sorry but this service is not available on-site, please choose our bring-in service instead.

 A Hard Disc Drive (HDD) upgrade is one of the most common upgrade tasks.
 It’s an easy way to extend the life of a computer that is running out of storage space.
 When a new internal or external hard disc is added, it can boost the total disc space several times over.
 Alternatively you could opt for a Solid State Drive (SSD), although smaller in capacity these are between 10-20 times faster than a traditional HDD.